PathEngine home previous: iMeshFederation::buildTileMeshFromContent()next: iMeshFederation::coordinatesAreInsideRange()

 A set of named attributes to control how the geometry is processed.

-Some mesh loading options may be passed into this method, to affect the final ground mesh ground mesh construction phase.
+Some mesh loading options may be passed into this method, to affect the final ground mesh construction phase.

 Refer to Handling Attributes for information about passing sets of named attributes.